jfding/todor/README.md

 ln -sf todor todo.coding

 ```
-these symlinks(execuables) will help you to locate the corresponding task-box quickly. ("today", "tomorrow", "reading", "coding", respectively)
+which will help you to locate the corresponding task-box quickly. ("today", "tomorrow", "reading", "coding", respectively)

 ## How the tasks are moving around